wisnukurniawan/Compose-ToDo/doc/mobile-platform.md

 ## UI EXPERT

-- Designing UI components that can be compose together
+- Designing declarative components that can be compose together
+- API methods and public interfaces are fully documented

 ## DEV